reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 Redux Toolkit is written in TypeScript, and its API is designed to enable great integration with TypeScript applications.

-This page is intended to give an overview of all common usecases and the most probable pitfalls you might encounter when using RTK with TypeScript.
+This page is intended to give an overview of all common use cases and the most probable pitfalls you might encounter when using RTK with TypeScript.

 **If you encounter any problems with the types that are not described on this page, please open an issue for discussion.**